 Read our full Synology DiskStation DS119j review

 When it comes to ease of use the WE My Cloud Mirror is hard to beat.
 Initial setup is very easy and even sorting our remote access is simple too.
 For sharing music, movies, photos and documents it works a treat and performance is fine.
 The downside is that you don’t get the huge range of apps that are available for other brands.
 However, if you prioritise ease of set up and ease of use the WD is worth looking at and with 4 TB of storage included for the price, it’s a great value option.

-Read our WD My Cloud Mirror 4TB review.
+Read our full WD My Cloud Mirror 4TB review

 The design and styling of the hardware in the My Cloud Home is top-notch, with all its issues lying in the software components provided for it.
 The underlying platform is a solid one for which WD hardware engineers should be proud, and the software team needs to better support.